westpa/westpa_tutorials/additional_tutorials/basic_nacl_namd/README.md

 ## Tutorial files

-All files necessary for completing the tutorial can be found in this directory.
+All files necessary for completing the tutorial can be found in this directory, except the CHARMM36 Toppar Files.
+Users should download the latest and untar them within common\_files/.
+Users will also have to install MDAnalysis for progress coordinate calculation.

 ## Full tutorial